Andrewmh71/ROB421/README.md

 - Project Mirror Master is a project designed, and created by engineering students at Oregon State University for the Applied Robotics class (ROB 421), that would take a completely assembled and functioning Social Animated Mechanical Interlocutor (aka SAMI) robot currently used at oregon state for research, and would allow the user to install some modifications and a camera to allow the robot to be able to mirror the movements that would be performed right in front of it
 - This repository contains all relevant documentation and visual images needed to transform the SAMI robot into Project: Mirror Master

+## Reasoning:
+- We decided on attempting this project as we had already added a camera to our SAMI Robot and thought that it would be difficult and interesting to attempt to have the robot copy movements, which none of us hav ever done before.
+With our goal to get it to copy in 2, or even 3 dimensions.
+However our final Project: Mirror Master is only able to function in a 2 dimensional space.

 - [Add Initial video showing finished robot and movement]

 # Features